Canada Research Chairs: Equity, Diversity and Inclusion

 - The goal of the Employment Equity program at TRU is to establish a qualified and diverse workforce that is representative of the labour market(s) to which TRU draws its employees.
 TRU will ensure that no person is denied access to employment opportunities or benefits for reasons unrelated to ability or qualifications.
 This program will identify and remove systemic barriers to equality in employment for members of the designated groups.
 TRU will ensure that university policies, practices and procedures promote accessibility, equality and diversity, including the provision of reasonable accommodation as required for the designated groups.

-The Faculty or Division, in concert with the faculty council (or equivalent) and the Research Office, develops an initial proposal for the vacant chair that is aligned to TRU's Strategic Plan, the Strategic Research Plan, and the requirements of the CRC program.
+The Faculty or Division, in concert with the faculty council (or equivalent) and the Office of the VP Research, develops an initial proposal for the vacant chair that is aligned to TRU's Strategic Plan, the Strategic Research Plan, and the requirements of the CRC program.
 The Faculty or Division is the lead author responsible for preparing the proposal and demonstrating its feasibility and financial sustainability.
-The Research Office provides overall guidance and liaises with the CRC program.
+The Office of the VP Research provides overall guidance and liaises with the CRC program.
 Once a proposal is prepared, it is presented by the Faculty or Division to the Research Committee of Senate for review.
 The Committee offers feedback to strengthen the proposal and to ensure alignment with the SRP.
 Following SRC review and recommendation, the revised proposal is presented to Provost Council, which makes a recommendation to the Provost on the proposed research area.

 When approved by the Provost, the sponsor Faculty or Division prepares recruitment material for Human Resources, in concert with the Research Office, and on behalf of the University.
 The recruitment material must reference the University's Equity, Diversity and Inclusion commitment.
 A search committee will be convened by the Senate Research Committee, and search committee members will receive equity, diversity and inclusion training from Human Resources.
 Applicants for the CRC position who are members of one of the aforementioned designated groups and who wish to have their applications considered as such, may fill out a Self-Identification Form and return it with their applications.